Higgs couplings and new signals from Flavon-Higgs mixing effects within multi-scalar models: Flavor conserving Higgs couplings at the LHC

-An extensive analysis of parameters satisfying these bounds will be presented elsewhere, with detailed numerical scans; here we shall pick a few specific points in parameter space, which satisfy the LHC bounds, and will help us to understand qualitatively the beahivour of the model.
-These poins will also be used in the next section in our analys of FCNC top decays.
-Thus, we show in figure 1,2 the predictions for each of these parameters, as function of the angle $\alpha_1$, for the case with $\phi=\frac{\pi}{4}$, $\alpha_2= - \alpha_1$ and $\alpha_3=0$.
+An extensive analysis of parameters satisfying these bounds will be presented elsewhere, with detailed numerical scans; here we shall only pick a few specific points in parameter space, which satisfy the LHC bounds, and will help us to understand qualitatively the behaviour of the model.
+These points will also be used in the next section in our analysis of FCNC top decays.
+Thus, we show in Figs. \ref{l2j}-\ref{l4j} the predictions for each of these parameters, as function of the angle $\beta_1$, for the case with $\beta_2= \frac{\pi}{3}, \, \frac{\pi}{4}, \,\frac{\pi}{6}$, and for $O_{11} = 0.5, \, 0.75, \, 0.9$.
 We can see that it is possible to satisfy these bounds for all the $\epsilon$'s.

+One specific point, in agreement with all data, is : $\beta_1=0.5$ with $O_{11} =0.9$ and $\beta_2=\frac{\pi}{6}$.
+For these values we have: $\eta^u=1.03$, $\eta^d=0.61$, $\eta^l=1.04$, and $\chi_V=0.96$.
+This shows that $h$ behaves very much SM-like, except for the coupling with d-type quarks.
+Interestingly, recent measurements of the Higgs coupling to the different SM particles \cite{Aad:2015gba} report a similar behaviour wherein the bottom quark shows a smaller coupling ($\eta^d_{\text{exp}}=0.63^{+0.39}_{-0.37}$) when compared to the rest which are larger than one.
+Also, an important insight into the scalar structure of the SM, which will help us to discriminate between a multi-Higgs theory from a single one, will be gained when the Higgs couplings to the light-quarks have been measured at the LHC.
+These measurements are rather difficult and are requiring new techniques, see for example \cite{Bishara:2016jga, Soreq:2016rae}.

-One specific point, in agreement with all data, is : $s_4=0.3$, $\theta=0.2$ and $\alpha_1=0.7$.
-For these values we have: $\eta^u=0.97$, $\eta^d=1.1$ and $\eta^l=0.89$ and $\chi_v=0.9$.
-Then, using these values we can plot the Higgs-fermion coupling as function of the mass, which are shown in figure 2.
-We can see that the couplings for each fermion type lay on different lines, which could be distinguished from the SM (Black line), and all of them are in agreement with LHC Higgs data.
-Future meassurements of these couplings at ILC will help us in order to discriminate betwen our model predictions and those of the SM.
+Now, using the above mentioned set of values we can plot the Higgs-fermion coupling as function of the mass, which is shown in Fig. \ref{fig:Hffcouplings}.
+We can see that the couplings for each fermion type lay on different lines, which could be distinguished from the SM (black line), and all of them are in agreement with the LHC Higgs data.
+Future measurements of these couplings at the ILC or FCC will help us in order to discriminate betwen our model predictions and those of the SM.